-When I first became a mom, I was completely overwhelmed.
+When my son was born, I was completely overwhelmed.

-After the nurse left, the euphoria of delivery was gone, I looked at this little being I had just pushed out of my body and thought,
+After the nurse left and the euphoria of delivery was gone, I looked at this little being I had just pushed out of my body and thought,

-I instantly thought of all the ways he could possibly get hurt and/or die and went into “new mom freak out mode”.
+I instantly thought of all the ways he could possibly get hurt and/or die and went into “new mom freak out mode.”
 I micromanaged every little thing about my son’s care and found myself stressing about every little thing.
 I remember wondering if I was going to be this worried for the entire 18 years that I was responsible for him.
-I assured myself that I was only feeling this way because of the “infant stage” he was in.
+I assured myself that I was only feeling this way because he was in the “infant stage”.
 I was sure when he reached, I don’t know, 2 or 3 years old, I wouldn’t worry so much.

 How naive I was to think there would be a time when I’d stop worrying about my son!
 He’s 10 now, and I still worry about all aspects of his life and hope I’m doing the best for him.